 - 6.1.
 The site incorporates the dwelling and gardens of the property called Mycroft on Route de Carteret, and the adjacent field to the east which lies to the north of the curtilage of the dwelling 'Warma', accessed via Le Pre de la Cotte.
 This field is not currently farmed but most likely used historically for agriculture.
 The field does not link to any other agricultural areas.
 There are no existing buildings or structures on the Warma part of the site. - 6.2.
 The Mycroft part of the site includes the existing dwelling house and an old boiler house to the north.
 Historic maps show the development of the area, indicating the use of this site as a glasshouse site.
 The dwelling appears on this site much later than the adjoining domestic properties (i.e. Les Herchiers and Carteret Cottage) which appear on the 1898 map. - 6.3.
 The northern boundary of the site is formed of a low earth bank and dense foliage which encloses the douit/watercourse.
-The eastern boundaries are formed mainly of hedging, with a low stone wall in part. - 6.4.
-To the west, a stone wall forms the majority of the boundary between Mycroft and Les Herchiers,
+The eastern boundaries are formed mainly of hedging, with a low stone wall in part.

-- and a new boundary will need to be formed to define the southern edge of the Warma part of the site. - 6.5.
+- 6.4.
+To the west, a stone wall forms the majority of the boundary between Mycroft and Les Herchiers, and a new boundary will need to be formed to define the southern edge of the Warma part of the site. - 6.5.
+In the 2010 Habitat Survey, the entire site was recorded as Amenity Grassland.
+The adjoining nature trail area is recorded as Planted Broadleaved Woodland.
 The land level of the site falls from north to south by an average of 1100/1500mm.
 East to west the site is relatively flat within the main site area, with little change in land level. - 6.6.
 There is currently a vehicle access to Mycroft direct off Route de Carteret.
 Access to the Warma part of the site is from Le Pre de la Cotte. - 6.7.
-Mains electricity, water services, Telecoms and the main foul water drainage sewer run under Le Pre De La Cotte and serves the development directly below the existing service road. - 6.8.
-Foul water drainage services are located within the central eastern section of the Warma field, installed at the time that Le Pre De La Cotte was developed in the 1970s.
-An existing foul water pumping station lies within the Warma field.
-Mains gas is available on Route De Carteret.
+Mains electricity, water services and telecoms run under Le Pre de la Cotte and serve the development directly below the service road.
+Mains gas is available on Route de Carteret. - 6.8.
+A foul water drainage pit currently serves Le Pre de la Cotte, from which foul water is pumped to the main drain in Route de Carteret.
+This existing infrastructure is privately maintained.